 Abu Dhabi watched and took more than a few notes during neighbouring Dubai's meteoric rise.
 Not only have they now bailed out their profligate neighbours to the tune of $10 billion, but Abu Dhabi has learnt lessons and plotted its post-petroleum future far more strategically.
 So what does this strategy involve?
 Well, for starters, far more emphasis on culture.
-Yes, there are plenty of shopping malls flogging luxury goods, just as in Dubai, but also immaculate architectural outposts of the Louvre and the Guggenheim, slated for openings this year, and a spanking new mosque that cost a cool $545 million.
+Yes, there are plenty of shopping malls flogging luxury goods, just as in Dubai, but also immaculate architecture such as an outpost of the Louvre, a spanking new mosque that cost a cool $545 million and the (hopefully) soon to open Guggenheim Abu Dhabi.
 The good news is that Abu Dhabi has even more to offer the luxury traveller, from cultural attractions to some extremely beautiful landscapes making it great for a short(ish) haul hot holiday destination.

 Ponder the concept of 'first mover advantage', ie: that there is innate benefit in embracing boldness and being first out of the blocks.
 There are plenty of examples where this proved the correct strategy, but occasionally it can prove a costly mistake.